tecnella-com/crypto-follow/README.md

 The extension gets the data through the [binance-api](https://binance-docs.github.io/apidocs/spot/en/#introduction "Go to binances api introduction" )
 #### Bitfinex:
 The extension gets the data through the [Bitfinex-api](https://docs.bitfinex.com/docs/introduction "Go to binances api introduction" )
-#### Notilogia:
+#### Bitven:
-The extension gets the data from the web portal [Notilogia.com](https://www.notilogia.com/2020/09/precio-dolar-paralelo.html "Go to notilogia hitoric price")
+The extension gets the data from the web portal [Bitven.com](https://www.bitven.com/2020/09/precio-dolar-paralelo.html "Go to Bitven hitoric price")
 #### Investing:
 The extension gets the data from the web portal [Es.investing.com](https://es.investing.com/commodities/brent-oil-historical-data "Go to brent-oil-historical-data")
 #### Venezuela’s Central Bank: